rotationalio/rotational.io/content/en/blog/2023-01-10-building-a-raft-part-2.md

 }
 ```

-In the next post, we'll explore `RequestVote` and `Submit`, so in this post we'll focus on the `AppendEntries` RPC, which expects an `AppendEntriesRequest` and returns an `AppendEntriesReply`.
+In the next post, we'll explore `RequestVote` and `Submit`, so in this post we'll focus on the `AppendEntries` RPC, which expects a stream of `AppendEntriesRequest` (using unary streaming to enhance performance) and returns an `AppendEntriesReply`.
 As we'll see in the next section, these messages enable Raft's core state replication functionality.

 ## Log Replication